Fields generated by points on superelliptic curves: Geometric sources of higher degree points

 \subsection{Arithmetic from geometry}

 A geometric source from which we can expect to find infinitely many points on $C$ are maps to $\mathbb{P}^1$.
 The most apparent of these are the natural maps of degree $m$ and $d$ from our curve $C$ to $\mathbb{P}^1$.
 That is, we can get infinitely many points by pulling back along the degree $m$ and degree $d$ maps to $\mathbb{P}^1$.
 Thus we know there are infinitely many degree $n$ points that are either multiples of $d$ or multiples of $m$.
-For other discussions on sources of infinitely many points on different types of curves, or more general curves, see \cite{AbramovichHarris, BourdonVirayEtAl, DebarreFahlaoui, HarrisSilverman, SV}.
+For other discussions on sources of infinitely many points on different types of curves, or more general curves, see \cite{AbramovichHarris, BourdonVirayEtAl, DebarreFahlaoui, HarrisSilverman, KadetsVogt, SV}.
+In another direction, for discussions on finiteness of points in certain degrees, see \cite{GM, Levin, SongTucker, Vojta}.

 In what follows, for $n$ the degree of the points and $g$ the genus of the curve, we discuss maps from $C$ to $\mathbb{P}^1$ in the case $n<g$ and in the case $n\geq 2g$.